 Rivet School – Their goal is to support 50 low-income students, mostly working adults and parent learners, graduate with a baccalaureate degree through an innovative, competency-based online degree program.

 Kim Mazzuca, President & CEO of 10,000 Degrees.
 “This unique and performance-driven model is transforming philanthropy from a purely transactional relationship to a true partnership, where investors, donors and supporters alike are an integral part of mission-based solutions that have sustainable impact.”

 ResultsOHIO and the Bay Area Donor Impact Fund differ in some of their approaches to driving long-term impact, they both address complex community challenges by requiring grantees to prove their impact.
 The non-profit sector has always been in the business of changing lives and circumstances, but results-based donation models require organizations to provide impact data in order to receive funding.
 These new models have the potential to greatly increase the social return on investment for the participating organizations, but it also requires them to establish a data-driven, high measurement organizational culture.
 (See our blog 4 Steps for Illustrating a Compelling Impact Story).

 SureImpact is passionate about helping our customers realize positive social change through innovation and insights.
 Our cloud case management and reporting platform enables all members of the social-service sector to seamlessly communicate their unique social impact to their funders and stakeholders.

-To learn more about how your organization can prepare to participate in a results-based donation model, join us on March 18 for our webinar “5 Tips to Ensure Readiness for Results-based Donation Models.”
+To learn more about how your organization can prepare to participate in a results-based donation model, check out our on-demand webinar “5 Tips to Ensure Readiness for Results-based Donation Models.”